 Richard Kauffeld, Board Chair

-Merideth S. Mueller, DMin, 1st Vice Chair
+Merideth S. Mueller-Bolton, DMin, 1st Vice Chair

 David H. Hall, PhD, 2nd Vice Chair